 If no <cid>s are specified the deactivation form of the command deactivates all active contexts.

-The read command returns the current activation states for all the defined PDP contexts.
+The read command returns the current activation states for all the desfined PDP contexts.

 The test command is used for requesting information on the supported PDP context activation states.